Zoetic-Zephyr/mediapipe/mediapipe/docs/install.md

     $ cd mediapipe
     ```

-2. Install Bazel (version between 0.24.1 and 1.2.1).
+2. Install Bazel (0.24.1 and above required).

+    Option 1.
+Use package manager tool to install the latest version of Bazel.

+    ```bash
+    $ sudo apt-get install bazel

+    # Run 'bazel version' to check version of bazel installed
+    ```

+    Option 2.
 Follow the official
     [Bazel documentation](https://docs.bazel.build/versions/master/install-ubuntu.html)
-    to install Bazel manually.
-Note that MediaPipe doesn't support Bazel 2.0.0+
+    to install any version of Bazel manually.
-    yet.

 3. Install OpenCV and FFmpeg.